LenneDalben/StardewValleyModsGPL/JojaMart Has Extra Stock/README.md

 With this mod, Joja's inventory is expanded to include basic cooking ingredients (tortilla, oil, and vinegar), fishing gear (after you unlock it), and coal, at a discount, even for non-Joja-members!
 To compete more with Pierre, Gus, Clint, and Willy, non-Joja-members will have a 25% off discount, while Joja members have a 50% off discount.
 The items and discounts are year-round.
 You'll receive a one-time letter from Morris when you install the mod advertising the additional stock.

+I think the mod <a href="https://www.nexusmods.com/stardewvalley/mods/2658">Lore-Friendly Joja Prices</a> will pair well with this one, but note it's not required.

 Installation:

 1. Install <a href="https://smapi.io/">SMAPI</a> (version 3.4 or higher)